Myst9/Harmonize/README.md

 # Harmonize
 ### A Tool to Detect Cyberbullying and Check the Toxicity of Comments on Various Websites
 ## About
-Harmonize is a Google Chrome Extension which primarily targets software developer websites such as Github.
-It detects cyberbullying on them, and provides toxicity reports on comments, if a toxic comment is already posted in website, it blurs the comment.
-Along with this, Harmonize also assists the user in avoiding the use of toxic language by suggesting gentler alternatives as they type.
+Harmonize is a Google Chrome Extension built to make Software Engineering online spaces more peaceful and harmonious than they currently are.
+It focuses on giving young and budding software engineers a positive environment so that they can grow and build successful careers.
+It primarily targets Software Developer websites like GitHub, detects Cyberbullying on these websites and protects you from it.
+It also assists you in turning your negative/toxic comments into something more constructive/productive before you post comments on the aforementioned sites.
 <br />

 <p align="center">